apollo994/NC_scripts/README.md

 ## Contact
-Please address comments and questions about NCBoost to me
+Please address comments and questions about NCtool to fabio.zanarello.94@gmail.com

 ## License